klean2050/tiles_ecg_model/README.md

 ## Pre-Training Framework

-### Input ECG data

 Each TILES participant has their ECG recorded for 15 seconds every 5 minutes during their work hours, for a total of 10 weeks.
 Here we extract all available 15-sec ECG segments and eliminate those with quality (i.e., rate of R peak identification) less than 90%.
 We end up with ~275,000 samples which we downsample to 100Hz, filter with a 0.5-40Hz Butterworth and normalize per subject.
-To preprocess TILES data, navigate to the root directory and run the following:
+To preprocess TILES data, run the following command:
 ```
 python src/scripts/preprocess.py
 ```